-In 2014, former U.S. Surgeon General Joycelyn Elders, MD, teamed up with the Institute for Sexual and Gender Health (then, the Program in Human Sexuality) at the University of Minnesota Medical School to advance comprehensive science-based sexual health education by creating the Joycelyn Elders Chair in Sexual Health Education.
-Together, we will help to change the direction of sexual health in this country and around the world.
+In 2014, former U.S. Surgeon General Joycelyn Elders, MD, teamed up with the Institute for Sexual and Gender Health (then the Program in Human Sexuality) at the University of Minnesota Medical School to advance comprehensive science-based sexual health education by creating the Joycelyn Elders Chair in Sexual Health Education with the goal of changing the direction of sexual health in the US and around the world.

-Sexual health education is about more than disease and preventing pregnancy, as we work to promote sexual health throughout every stage of human life, from adolescence through adulthood and beyond.
-The Institute has proven success in educating medical professionals, sexual behavior research, and advocating for science-based public policy.
-Through the Joycelyn Elders Chair in Sexual Health Education, we will build on our strengths to advance sexual health education:
+Sexual health education is about more than preventing disease and pregnancy, and includes promoting sexual health throughout every stage of human life, from adolescence through adulthood and beyond.
+The Institute has proven successes in educating medical professionals, conducting sexual behavior research, and advocating for science-based public policy.
+Through the Joycelyn Elders Chair in Sexual Health Education, we continue to build on our strengths to advance sexual health education.

 Dr. Michael Ross: Inaugural Joycelyn Elders Chair in Sexual Health Education